microsoft/devhome/sampleConfigurations/README.md

         vsConfigFile: '${WinGetConfigRoot}\..\.vsconfig'
 ```

-### Learn to Code
+### Learn to Code (Templates)
-The sample configurations in the Windows directory are related to [Windows development paths](https://learn.microsoft.com/windows/dev-environment/#development-paths).
+Same configurations in this directory are directly related to the [Windows development paths](https://learn.microsoft.com/windows/dev-environment/#development-paths) on how to begin developing in a specific software development language.
+These configurations will allow you to automatically setup your device, and begin developing in your preferred language quickly.

-### Sample DSC Resources
+### Sample DSC Resources (DscResources)
 Examples for a few specific DSC Resources are under the [DscResources](./DscResources/) directory.